 The American Cancer Society reports that there have been several concerns about cancer risk related to aspartame, and that concerns continue today.
 However, the American Cancer Society cites the FDA's recent rulings on aspartame, stating that it "finds no reason to alter its finding that aspartame is safe as a general purpose sweetener in food."
 Despite this, research into aspartame's possible link to cancer continue, the American Cancer Society reports.
 Family Doctor.org adds that despite ongoing concerns, studies have found evidence of a connection between aspartame and Alzheimer's disease, Parkinson's disease, lupus or multiple sclerosis.

 Despite these reports, there are some people who should not consume aspartame, the American Cancer Society reports.
-Specifically, those who suffer from phenylketonuria, a rare condition characterized by an inability to properly metabolize the amino acid phenylalanine, should avoid this sweetener.
+Specifically, those with phenylketonuria, a rare condition characterized by an inability to properly metabolize the amino acid phenylalanine, should avoid this sweetener.
 In addition, the FDA has received reports of dizziness, gastrointestinal problems and mood changes in relation to aspartame.
 If you experience concerning effects from Sprite Zero or any other aspartame-sweetened product, talk to your doctor and discontinue use.